What Happens if You Consume Too Much Cannabis?

 As Gizmodo says, “you should regulate your cannabis intake the same way you do with alcohol, salt, red meat, porn, hyper-porn, and all the other fun things in life that can potentially kill you -- that is, responsibly.”

 So, your best test of how you are doing may be to take a cannabis break occasionally.
 Taking some time off will ease your negative responses.
-It will let you measure your tolerance, and it will make the next time seem all new again.
+It will let you measure your tolerance and make the next time seem all new again.